 Form fills

-Forms can be utilised to help build up your buyer personas.
-Make the most of forms by adding in extra fields to gather more information.
+Forms can help build your buyer personas.
+Make the most of forms by adding extra fields to gather more information.

 You might choose to add some of the following fields: